R. E. Foster: Cricket career

 In 1903, his appearances were restricted to three matches in June and August, but England were desperate for a captain for that winter's Ashes tour.
 Foster was (oddly) able to arrange to be away from England.
 Although one might have feared that he would be out of practice, in the first Test at Sydney in 1903, Foster scored 287.
-This was the highest score in Test cricket until 1930 (surpassed by Andy Sandham), and remains the highest score by a debutant and the third highest by a batsman of any nationality against Australia, home or away (surpassed only by Len Hutton's 364 in 1938 & Ross Taylor's 290 in 2015).
-For more than a century, Foster also held the record for the highest score in a test match at the SCG, his score not being beaten until Australian Michael Clarke scored 329 not out against India in January 2012.
-Foster did not follow it up, until the final Test on a vicious wicket at Melbourne, where he top-scored in both innings with 18 (in a total of 61 all out) and, having been promoted to open, an excellent 30 (out of 101 all out).
+This was the highest score in Test cricket until 1930 (surpassed by Andy Sandham), and remains the highest score by a debutant and the third highest by a batsman of any nationality against Australia, home or away.
+For more than a century, Foster also held the record for the highest score in a Test match at the SCG, his score not being beaten until Australian Michael Clarke scored 329 not out against India in January 2012.
+Foster did not follow that up until the final Test on a vicious wicket at Melbourne, where he top-scored in both innings with 18 in a total of 61 all out and, having been promoted to open, an excellent 30 out of 101 all out.

-In the following three seasons Foster could spare no time for cricket, apart from August 1905 (when he scored 246 on his first appearance), but in 1907 he was able to find time to play regularly from the beginning of June.
-His batting was as good as ever in a summer of appalling wickets and helped Worcestershire (fourteenth of sixteen counties in 1906) to rise to equal second with Yorkshire.
-He captained England in the three-match series against South Africa in 1907, winning one match and drawing two.
+In the following three seasons Foster could spare no time for cricket apart from August 1905, when he scored 246 on his first appearance, and two games in one week of August 1906, when he made one score of 198 against Somerset.
+However, in 1907 he was able to find time to play regularly from the beginning of June, and his batting was as good as ever in a summer of appalling wickets and helped Worcestershire – fourteenth of sixteen counties in 1906 – to rise to equal second with Yorkshire.
+He captained England in the three-match series against South Africa, winning one match and drawing two.
 Offered the captaincy of the MCC for the 1907/1908 Ashes tour, Foster declined because business commitments were monopolising his attention.

-After the Third Test of 1907 he could spare time for only two more first-class matches, one in 1910 (when he scored 133 against Yorkshire) and one in 1912.
+After the Third Test of 1907 he could spare time for only two more first-class matches, one in 1910 when he scored 133 against Yorkshire and one in 1912 against the Australians.
 However, in Saturday club cricket, he never lost his brilliance.
 In one club match in 1909 he scored 261 in just 75 minutes.